Lynching of F. W. Stewart: History

 who persisted in staying, however, was F.

 W. Stewart..."
 The United Mine Workers of America 1897-98 coal strike, and the presence of African-American strikebreakers, caused several Illinois mining towns to go "sundown".

 Mary O'Brien, the daughter of the pit boss of the Toluca mine, was allegedly assaulted on November 4, 1898.
 A man hit O'Brien in the head with a rock, but she was able to cry for help, scaring the assailant away.
 O'Brien was unable to provide a description of her assailant.
 A mob of about one hundred miners formed and were supposedly led to Stewart's residence by a bloodhound.
 Although Stewart succeeded in initially convincing the mob of his innocence, local police quietly arrested him for his safety and held him in the Marshall County jail in the county seat of Lacon.

 The mob of miners formed the next morning again and were dismayed that Stewart was in custody.
 In hopes of quelling the mob, Toluca's mayor and city marshal procured a confession from Stewart.
 However, after they returned to town to relay the news, the mob set out for Lacon.
 They camped a mile east of town and sent about fifty into town to retrieve Stewart.

 The sheriff refused to turn Stewart over, so the miners used their implements to break down the door.
 They locked the sheriff in a side room and broke open Stewart's cell with a sledgehammer.
-A rope was placed around Stewart's neck, and then he was led back to the camp, where Stewart was hanged from a white oak tree.
-The mob had dispersed when the sheriff could escape and locate the camp.
+A rope was placed around Stewart's neck, and the captive was escorted to the lynchers' camp and hanged from a white oak tree.
+The sheriff escaped and the camp was found, but the mob had disappeared.
 It was ruled that Stewart's death came at the hand of "persons unknown," and the sheriff declined to press charges due to "public sentiment."
 Stewart was buried in the local potter's field.